Design right for galvanizing

 Hot dip galvanized trailer chassis post-passivation

 When using steel in construction, hot dip galvanizing is an essential part of the project to protect the longevity of the metal.
-You carefully design your steel to fit the overall build of the construction project.
-But sufficient care and attention are also required when you design your steel for galvanization.
-If you design right for galvanizing you’ll prevent any processing problems at the galvanizing plant and will also ensure you get the best steel coating possible.
+You carefully design your steel to fit the overall build of the construction project, but sufficient care and attention are also required for designing steel for galvanizing.
+If you design right, you’ll prevent any processing problems at the galvanizing plant and will also ensure you get the best steel coating possible.

 When sending steel to a galvanizing plant, you will have several goals in mind: